List of state routes in Tennessee shorter than one mile: State Route 450

 State Route 450 (SR 450) is an unsigned state route located entirely in Knox County in East Tennessee.
 The 0.34 mi route, known locally as Joe Johnson Drive, connects US 11/70 (Neyland Drive, SR 1/SR 158) with Volunteer Boulevard on the campus of the University of Tennessee (UT) on the west side of downtown Knoxville.
-SR 450 was first proposed in 1972 by UT Dean of Agriculture O. Glen Hall requested a pedestrian bridge be built to connect UT's agriculture campus to the main campus.
+SR 450 was first proposed in 1972 when UT Dean of Agriculture O. Glen Hall requested a pedestrian bridge be built to connect UT's agriculture campus to the main campus.
 The project was picked up by TDOT in 1998, with new plans consisting of a four-lane vehicular bridge with a bike lane and sidewalk.
 Construction on the project began in the fall of 2000 and completed in the summer of 2002 at a cost of $7.1 million.

 SR 450 begins at an intersection with US 11/US 70/SR 1/SR 158 (Neyland Drive).
-It travels to the northeast, crossing through the agricultural campus of the University of Tennessee at Knoxville and over a CSX Rail line.
-It meets its Eastern terminus, an intersection with Volunteer Blvd on the West side of the main campus of The University of Tennessee at Knoxville.
+It travels to the northeast, crossing through the agricultural campus of the University of Tennessee at Knoxville and over a CSX rail line.
+It meets its Eastern terminus, an intersection with Volunteer Blvd on the west side of the main campus of The University of Tennessee at Knoxville.